alex17-sys/stdlib-sniper/docs/data_structures/dictionaries/dict_default.md

+---
+title: Dictionary with Default Values (Guide)
+description: Zero-dependency Python snippets for dictionaries with default values using the standard library.
+keywords: auto, compare, count, counter, custom, data-structures, default, defaultdict, dict, edge-case, factory, get, group, list, missing, nested, performance, setdefault
+---

 # Dictionary with Default Values (Guide)

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for dictionaries with default values using the standard library.

 11 snippets available in this sub-category.